Autism Dialogue Network Programme 2018. #AD18

 More info on attendance below.

-We are proud to be the host of this unique participatory autism series.
-We hope you will consider participating as an autistic person, or someone who’s life, work or research is connected to autism.
+We are proud to be the host of this unique participatory autism series, bringing together autistic people and people who’s life, work or research is connected to autism.

 The aims of the project are to bring together people from different backgrounds for dialogue method and to form a national network.
 A conference will take place at the end of the project to consolidate networks and discuss plans for the future.